Agile at Scale: Frameworks to Use (& When to Use Them)

 With increased buy-in at the executive level, we’re seeing more full-blown change initiatives than the typical gradual transformations seen previously.
 Early Agile transitioning programs (if it is even right to refer to them as “organized programs”) were often small pilot projects.
 In which, individual development teams experimented with lean and Agile methods.
 When a team arrived upon a method or process that worked particularly well in their context (commonly an adapted version of scrum), the organization would then try to spread best practices internally while scaling the process to fit existing processes on the program/product level.

 In comparison, today’s approach to transition looks very different.
 The scope of Agile transformation programs are expected to impact not only the development organization but the company as a whole and its customer interface.
 The mandate of change agents have grown.
 They’ve moved beyond changing the way we think and work in the development organization and transformed into the redesigning of major parts of the company.
 This translates to changing reporting lines, relocating people, rebuilding the office space, and doing whatever it takes to get the company to a more Agile state.
-The end goal, of course, being to streamline work processes in order to outperform competitors.

 Needless, managers in these ambitious organizations often feel challenged to come up with (let alone implement) a smart model for scaling Agile that aligns with their company’s products and contexts.